Terry L. Bullard: Education

 Bullard is a distinguished graduate of the Air Force Reserve Officer Training Corps at The Citadel.
 He holds a Master of Forensic Science from George Washington University, a Master of Military Operational Art and Science from the Air Command and Staff College, and a Master of Strategic Studies from the Air War College.
 Bullard is also a graduate of Squadron Officer School, Armed Forces Institute of Pathology, and The Kenan-Flagler Business School.

 Military career

-Bullard entered the United States Air Force in July 1993.
+Bullard entered the United States Air Force in July 1993, as a graduate of the ROTC program at The Citadel.
 He has served in a variety of AFOSI positions as a Special Agent, Operations Officer (garrison and deployed), Forensic Science Specialist, Joint Staff Officer, two-time Detachment Commander in overseas locations in the U.S. Indo-Pacific Command and U.S. European Command areas of responsibility, a Squadron Commander, and Region Commander, and has taught on the faculty of Air University in both the Research and Strategy Departments.
 Additionally, Bullard has deployed five times throughout the U.S. Central Command (USCENTCOM) area of responsibility in a variety of positions.
 He has served at the tactical level conducting counterintelligence-related activities, at the operational level as the Deputy J2X Forward, USCENTCOM, and as Commander, 24th Expeditionary Field Investigations Squadron.
 Prior to his AFOSI appointment, the general was the Vice Commander, Headquarters AFOSI, Quantico, Virginia.